unimelb/pattern-lib/docs/icons.md

 # Icons

-## How to add an icon to the repo
+## How to add an icon

 1. Make sure that the icon's SVG document is square and that the icon itself is centred within that document.
 The icon should meet the edges of the document in at least one direction (i.e. horizontally or vertically).
 The dimensions of the document don't really matter, but small numbers can lead to a smaller file size.
 2. Export the icon as "optimised SVG" (the term used in Inkscape), making sure to enable viewboxing (i.e. it should end up with a`viewBox` attribute).
 3. Optimise the icon further with SVGO: https://jakearchibald.github.io/svgomg/ and remove any `fill` attribute.
 4. Place the icon at the root of the `components/icons` folder and give it a meaningful, hyphenated name - e.g. `chevron-right`.
 5. If needed, add the icon to the sprite as a `symbol`.

-## How to use icons in the codebase
+## How to use icons in CSS

-### In CSS

 Because CMS editors can't add SVG code inside WYSIWYG blocks, some icons should be declared as CSS background images (e.g. chevron icon in buttons).